 Electricity

-Repair category: 2
+Repair category: 1

-Notes: The electrical wiring system appears of mixed age with a modern distribution board, but a number of sockets are on skirting boards.
-We would therefore recommend that the system is checked by a competent electrician preferably NICEIC Registered.
+Notes: There is a modern distribution board in the cupboard in the hallway.
+We understand from the vendor that the electrics have been upgraded over the years.
+Any electrical certificate should be sought as a condition of purchase.
+If no electrical certificate exists, then we suggest that the system is checked by a competent electrician preferably NICEIC Registered.
 Any recommendations made with regard to the safety of the installation should be undertaken.

 Gas

 Repair category:

-Notes: All gas appliances should be checked by a Gas Safe Registered contractor prior to any further use.
+Notes: All gas appliances should be checked by a Gas Safe registered contractor prior to any further use.